vidispine/hull/hull/doc/transformations.md

     ...
 ```

-The presence of the single `_HULL_TRANSFORMATION_` key as the value of the input object triggers the transformation.
+The presence of the `_HULL_TRANSFORMATION_` key as the value of the input object triggers the transformation.
 Instead of string-splitting arguments they are derived by the keys in the `_HULL_TRANSFORMATION_` dictionary.

 If you use an available short form for a transformation you specify `_HT` plus the single transformation specific character (`*`, `?`, `!`,`^` or `&`) as the key.
 A single key is expected in the dictionary whose name can be chosen freely (suggestion is `_`) and the actual argument value for that keys value is the argument.
 For example, the structure presented above would look like this for the short form of the `hull.util.transformation.tpl` transformation: